Discreet Confidential Consultation (213) 374-3952

 Corroborating Evidence

 So, the same goes for proving a sex crime case.
-They can use the alleged victim, but the prosecutors realize that they might lose that case if he said/she said situation.
+They can use the alleged victim, but the prosecutors realize that they might lose that case if he said/she said the situation.
 The defendant may explain why the alleged victim is making up these allegations against them.
 So, the prosecutors, realizing that already, will try to find corroborating evidence.

 For example, were there any witnesses who saw what happened?
 Was there a motive for the person to do this?
-Another thing that they love to do when they're investigating these sex crime cases, they love to make what's called a “pre-text” phone call where they have the alleged victim call the person and say, why did you do that to me.
+Another thing that they love to do when they're investigating these sex crime cases they love to make what's called a “pre-text” phone call where they have the alleged victim call the person and say, why did you do that to me?

-Sometimes they can find it; sometimes, they can't.
+Sometimes, they can find it; sometimes, they can't.

 Prior Bad Uncharged Acts